Article by Shinichiro (SHIN) Nakamura, President of one to ONE Holdings

 Nippon Steel’s proposed $15 billion acquisition of U.S. Steel has caused a huge uproar not only in the industry but in wider politics, with President Biden stepping in to block the agreement and President-elect Donald Trump vocalizing his opposition to the deal, with the widely echoed sentiment that it’s “vital for U.S. Steel to remain American-owned.”

-However, regardless of these political alarm bells, there’s a compelling business case for the merger to go through: This acquisition is widely heralded as crucial move to save U.S. Steel, which has been unprofitable for the past 15 years and is described as “a shell of its former self.”
+However, regardless of these political alarm bells, there’s a compelling business case for the merger to go through: This acquisition is widely heralded as a crucial move to save U.S. Steel, which has been unprofitable for the past 15 years and is described as “a shell of its former self.”

 While there’s no doubt that U.S. Steel faces great profit peril, there’s still huge backlash from United Steelworkers (USW), the largest steelworker’s union in the US that has over 1.2 million working and retired members.